scottdorman/scottdorman.github.io/_posts/2015/2015-11-05-the-future-for-microsoft-predications.md

 To quickly recap those predications, I said:

-*   <span class="glyphicon glyphicon-ok-sign"></span>Microsoft will change how it reports financially.
+*   <span class="fa fa-check-circle"></span> Microsoft will change how it reports financially.
-*   <span class="glyphicon glyphicon-ok-sign"></span>Microsoft will become a "consumer-focused enterprise company."
+*   <span class="fa fa-check-circle"></span> Microsoft will become a "consumer-focused enterprise company."
-*   <span class="glyphicon glyphicon-ok-sign"></span>Windows will converge into a single code base capable of running on any platform.
+*   <span class="fa fa-check-circle"></span> Windows will converge into a single code base capable of running on any platform.
-*   <span class="glyphicon glyphicon-ok-sign"></span>Application development will converge into allowing developers to maintain a single code base for an app that will run on any device capable of running Windows.
+*   <span class="fa fa-check-circle"></span> Application development will converge into allowing developers to maintain a single code base for an app that will run on any device capable of running Windows.
-*   <span class="glyphicon glyphicon-question-sign"></span>Release frequency will dramatically increase.
+*   <span class="fa fa-question-circle"></span> Release frequency will dramatically increase.
-*   <span class="glyphicon glyphicon-ok-sign"></span>The "modern" user interface is here to stay.
+*   <span class="fa fa-check-circle"></span> The "modern" user interface is here to stay.

 Since that was a predications post, let's take a look at where Microsoft is just two years later.
 From my perspective, I was right on 5 out of 6 predications.